Explore Chicago’s Indie Bookstores with Read & Run Chicago’s 2026 Bookstore Day Run Crawls

 Start location: Unabridged Bookstore

-End location:
+End location: Roscoe Books

 Bookstores: Four total (Unabridged Books, Three Avenues Bookshop, Roscoe Books, The Last Chapter)

-Route 5: Andersonville to Rogers Park
+Route 5: Albany Park to Andersonville

 Guide: Betsy Tomszak